ds125v/moodle-theme_bootstrap_renderers/README.md

 * make sure any future forms library (currently under discussion) fits the needs of Bootstrap
 * experiment with responsive layouts to see if two columns can be collapsed into one (putting pre- above post-) for medium screens
 * find out if anyone's doing work on a Zurb Foundation theme and see if we can work together: [http://foundation.zurb.com/](http://foundation.zurb.com/)
-* set up public demo site in Random mode to cycle through swatches and options
 * get TinyMCE to pick up the editor.css and use the classes it finds there
 * restyle the TinyMCE editor interface using Bootstrap
 * find a simpler editor that is Bootstrap aware and plug it into Moodle e.g. (bootstrap-wysihtml5)[http://jhollingworth.github.com/bootstrap-wysihtml5/]